Texiwill/aac-lib/erk/README.md

 - fixed SELinux for the Nginx frontend to Kibana

-- Added initial Nginx Support
+- Added initial Nginx Support and Iptables as well as FirewallD